Advantages of a targeted resume

 Key Takeaways

-Why is it important to have a well-targeted resume?
+Why is it Important to have a targeted resume?

 Let’s imagine two different scenarios:

-Increases Your Chance to Get an Interview
+Increases Your Chance of Getting an Interview

-How do you create a Specific Resume?
+How do you create a Focused Resume?

 Highlight Relevant Skills